-Sit down, relax, and let the professionals at Sunrise Cleaning & Restoration take care of your carpets!
+Sit down, relax, and let the professionals at Sunrise Cleaning take care of your carpets!
 To keep your carpet at peak performance, CRI (The Carpet & Rug Institute) recommends getting your carpet professionally deep cleaned every 12 to 18 months.

 Regular professional cleaning is as important to your carpet as having a trained mechanic perform routine tune-up on your car.

 When Hiring A Carpet Cleaning Pro